Why does my cat bite my nose?

 Why Does My Cat Bite My Nose?

-For your cat to bite you, it must do so with a valid reason.
+For your cat to bite you seriously, it must do so for a valid reason.

 A cat can grind you to mark territories, show you affection, and show you they are angry with you or to just get attention.

-It would be best if you learned the signs that might trigger the cat bites and avoid them by either going away or warning them against repeating the same act.
+It would be best if you learned the signs that might trigger the cat bites and avoided them by either going away or warning them against repeating the same act.